diezfx/transformation-framework/interfaces.md

 possible problems:
 ### components may not have a direct relation to their compute instance

-e.g. compute -> tomcat -> java_service.
+1. e.g. compute -> tomcat -> java_service.
 The java_service still need some kind of "connection" property from compute.

-Second if another service connects to this java_service a "connection" is needed as well that stems from the compute instance.
+2. if another service connects to this java_service a "connection" is needed as well that needs info  from the underlying compute instance.
 Something like the ip_adress.

 ### interface properties could have name-collisions
 e.g. one service exposes 2 "ports".
 Solution: the properties are typed.
 So one port could be a mysql-port and another one for ssh.